keep-network/sortition-pools/docs/in-depth.md

 number is in `[90, 140)`.

 Say our random number was 64.
 We know that's in Carol's range, but how do we determine that?
-First, we check if 64 > Alice's 30, and it isn't, so we subtract 30 from 64 and move to Bob.
+First, we check if Alice's 30 > 64, and it isn't, so we subtract 30 from 64 and move to Bob.
 Bob's 20 still isn't greater than the remaining 34, so we subtract 20 and move to Carol.
 Carol's 40 is greater than the remaining 14 so we're finished.